Confidentiality of Scores

 ETS reserves the right to dismiss you from the test center, cancel your scores and ban you from taking an ETS test in the future for violations such as, but not limited to, the following:

-- Taking or attempting to take the test for someone else, or having or attempting to have someone take the test for you.
+- Taking or attempting to take the test or part of the test for someone else, or having or attempting to have someone take the test or part of the test for you.

 - Failing to provide acceptable identification.